-Current and recent funded projects
+Current and recent funded research

 - ESRC project "Seeing 'Illegal' Immigrants: State Monitoring and Political Rationality" (2016-18).
 This project explored how public authorities in the UK, France and Germany have constructed and monitored "illegal" residents since the late 1960s.
-The project team has published a series of articles, including an award-winning paper in Comparative Political Studies and an article in Governance, and is currently working on a co-authored monograph on States of Ignorance (forthcoming in 2021).
+The project team has published a series of articles, including an award-winning paper in Comparative Political Studies and an article in Governance, and is currently working on a co-authored monograph on States of Ignorance (forthcoming 2022).

 - ESRC project on "The Politics of Monitoring: Information, Indicators and Targets in Climate Change, Defence and Immigration Policy" (2013-16).
 This project compared the use of indicators and targets in UK government, resulting in several articles and the book Manufacturing Political Trust: Targets and Performance Measurement in Public Policy (Cambridge, 2018).